nus-fboa2016-si/whiteboard/guide/v3/GUIDE.md

 > IMAGE PLACEHOLDER: browser view
 ```

 Right now the user can choose a new color by clicking on our color picker, but it won't actually do anything.
 We need to write code to track the current color choice of the user and change it when needed.
 Let's declare a `colorString` variable to track the current color choice in the format of a CSS color string.
-Make the following changes to `public/whiteboard.js`:
+Make the following changes to the `// set stroke style` section of  `public/whiteboard.js`:
 ```javascript
 ...
 // set stroke style